-Women who report clinically significant symptoms of anxiety or depression in any questionnaire assessment in WP1 or WP2 will be contacted to say their scores suggest they might be suffering from anxiety or depression and they will be strongly encouraged to talk to their GP, midwife or health visitor about this.
+Women who report clinically significant symptoms in questionnaire assessment in WP1 and questionnaire assessment or clinical interviews in WP2 will be contacted to say their scores suggest they might be suffering from anxiety or depression and they will be strongly encouraged to talk to their GP, midwife or health visitor about this.
 In case women do not feel comfortable discussing this with their GP, midwife or health visitor we will also provide them with a list of other support organisations, including the NCT helpline and psychological services (IAPT) they can access through self-referral.
-Clinically significant symptoms will be defined according to established cut-offs used for each assessment measure.
+Clinically significant symptoms will be defined according to established cut-offs used for the GAD-2 and the Whooley questions.